Adamstrench/esx_merryweather/README.md

 ### Manually
 - Download https://github.com/Adamstrench/esx_merryweather/archive/master.zip
-- Put it in the `resources` directory
+- Put it in the `/resources` directory

 ## Installation
 - Add this to your `server.cfg`: